-FaceTime is the most popular venue for audio and videoconferencing for the Mac and iOS platform, but prior to 2018, it was limited to just two people.
-But that’s all changed, and today, you can include up to 32 participants in FaceTime conversations.
+FaceTime is the most popular venue for audio and videoconferencing for the Mac and iOS platforms.
+Before 2018, it was limited to just two people — but that’s all changed, and now you can include up to 32 participants in FaceTime conversations.
 Here’s how to do it.

-Group FaceTime video calls require iOS 12.1.4 or later, or iPadOS/iOS on an iPhone 6s or later, iPad Pro or later, iPad Air 2 or later, iPad mini 4 or later, iPad (5th generation) or later, or iPod touch (7th generation).
+Group FaceTime video calls require iOS 12.1.4 or later, or iPadOS/iOS on an iPhone 6S or later, iPad Pro or later, iPad Air 2 or later, iPad Mini 4 or later, iPad (5th generation), or iPod Touch (7th generation).
 Earlier models of Apple hardware that support iOS 12.1.4 can join group calls via audio only.
 For the Mac, FaceTime audio or video calls require MacOS 10.7 or later, a working internet connection, and a built-in or connected microphone or camera.

 You can use your list of contacts to find people for a Group FaceTime call.
 Contacts whose names show up blue are running at least iOS 12.1 and have a FaceTime-supported device.
 Contact names that show up in gray do not have compatible hardware or software for FaceTime.
 Audio and video buttons should be green, signifying that you can start a group call with your chosen participants.

-- Launch FaceTime and tap the Add button at the top-right.
+Step 2: Launch FaceTime and tap the "+" button at the top right.

 You can also start a Group FaceTime directly from an existing group conversation in Messages.